rungec/Arctic-Cultural-ES/ArcticCulturalES_processing notes.md

 as many of the polygons are very small, buffered by 49m.
 This should be enough so the polygon overlaps the raster cell centre if the polygon falls within the raster cell, but not so much that polygons that don't overlap a raster cell are assigned to that cell.
 Converted to raster using Norway_template_raster as template.
 Value =10,20,30
 > Ecological_areas_norway.tif
+*note: we decided not to include these in the models, and instead use them to compare whether and how well people see the same biological values as experts*

 ###State land
 Statskog eiendom/Statskog eiendom 2014 (use only categories EKAT=2 or 3)
 *In r ArcticCulturalES_createInputs.r*
 Converted to raster using Norway_template_raster as template.
 Value =2,3
 > State_commons_norway.tif
+07/08/16
+Converted to raster using Norway_template_raster as template. private land or private commons = 0; State commons 2,3,4,6 = 1
+> State_commons_norway_all.tif
+> State_commons_norway_binary.tif

+###New Distance to Waterbodies
+*in ArcGIS 06/08/16*
+Combined Lakes & Rivers from N50 Data lakes =Original/N50 Data/Lakes50/Innsjo_Innsjo.shp
+rivers =Original/N50 Data/Rivers50/Elv_Elvenett.shp, objType=='ElvBekkMidtlinje'
+> waterbodies.shp

+Using Euclidean Distance in the Spatial Analyst toolbox, no maximum distance set, environments set to Norway_template_raster.tif
+> Distance_to_waterbodies.tif

 ###Data that is already rasterized
 *In r ArcticCulturalES_createInputs.r*